 Can you quickly launch your business idea with minimal capital?

 Everybody has one or many business ideas that they think will make a good business.
-To help you quickly validate your business ideas, I’ve created a business idea validation calculator, which you can download for free here:
+To help you quickly validate your business ideas, I’ve created a business idea validation calculator, which you can download for free by clicking on the following image.

 Simply make a copy of the sheet, enter in your ideas, rate them on a scale of 1-10 against each question (be honest) and see what the final total rating is.